 We do not recommend pregnant or nursing women take Calorease.

-Dose Calorease alter the absorption of fat soluble vitamins?
+Does Calorease alter the absorption of fat soluble vitamins?

 In a clinical trial, we measured vitamin D as an indicator for fat soluble vitamins.
-After 3 months of taking FBCx, the active ingredient in Calorease, or a placebo, there was no difference between the 2 study groups in blood vitamin D concentrations.
+After 3 months of taking FBCx, the primary ingredient in Calorease, or a placebo, there was no difference between the 2 study groups in blood vitamin D concentrations.

 Should I avoid a high fiber diet while taking Calorease?